 - High-yield money market accounts — A money market account is essentially a hybrid between a checking and savings account.
 It lets you write a limited number of checks each month and sometimes make debit purchases.

 - T-bills — Treasury bills are short-term investments that you can redeem for their face value in one year or less.
 You can buy T-bills online directly from the U.S. government at TreasuryDirect.
-Rates on a six-month T-bill in February 2023 topped 4.85%.
+Rates on a six-month T-bill in in October 2024 were 4.5%.

 - Certificates of deposit — A CD is a bank account that pays you a higher interest rate in return for locking your money away for a certain period of time.